HaikuArchives/EnglishEditorII/README.md

 The "Tab" key is the "tag" key--use it to insert new XML tags (such as "bold", "italic", etc.) or change the tag-names of existing ones.

-Sources obtained from http://www.folta.net/steve/EnglishEditorII/
+Sources obtained from http://www.folta.net/steve/EnglishEditorII/ "Sources are made available under an MIT-style license."